• Skip to primary navigation

 You can make it up to 2 days ahead of time but don't put the bacon in until right before serving.
 Also, I like to keep extra frozen peas on hand so that if it gets a little watery I can add more peas to it on the day of the picnic.

-Does this side dish have to be refrigerated?
+Does English pea salad have to be refrigerated?

 Yes it does.
 Because it contains mayonnaise you'll want to keep it cold.
-If you're doing a potluck outside then keep the bowl in a ice chest until you're ready to serve it.
+If you're doing a potluck outside then keep the bowl in an ice chest until you're ready to serve it.

 📚 Related recipes